mattdesl/optimize-shader/README.md

   -d, --defines  define in KEY:value form, or a path to *.json file to include
 ```

 Pass the shader, flag whether it's vertex or fragment, and additional options.
-You can specify target GLSL language and a list of pre-processor `#define` statements to inject before optimizing. e.g.
+You can specify target GLSL language and a list of pre-processor `#define` statements to inject before optimizing.

 ```
 # output to file